 - Computer skills.
-If the client needs maintenance and support for his business website or database system, internet and computer skills may be required.
+If the client needs maintenance and support for the business website or database system, internet and computer skills may be required.

 - Skills in time management.
-Virtual assistants must be able to plan, set deadlines, and keep track of their time.
+VAs must be able to plan, set deadlines, and keep track of their time.

 Step 1: Make a list of the qualities and skills you’re looking for

 It’s essential to have a solid grasp of the qualities and skills you’re looking for in a virtual assistant.
-Hiring a virtual assistant is like hiring every other employee to ensure that they are eligible for the position.
+Hiring a VA is like hiring any other employee in that you have to ensure they are eligible for the position.

-Instead of focusing on a person’s previous job experience, the interview process should focus on managing specific circumstances.
+Instead of focusing on a person’s previous job experience, the interview process should focus on specific qualities.

 - Someone who has worked in the industry before.

-- Look for someone eager to learn, responsible, dependable, and can work under minimal supervision.
+- Someone eager to learn, responsible, dependable, and can work under minimal supervision.